Regional health authorities in Manitoba: Board of directors

-Each Regional Health Authority is overseen by a board of directors, which has responsibility for its mandate, resources, and performance, responding directly to the provincial Minister of Health, Seniors and Active Living.
+Each Regional Health Authority is overseen by a board of directors, which has responsibility for its mandate, resources, and performance, responding directly to the provincial Minister of Health.
 (The Minister also appoints the members.)
 Members of these boards are required to represent their region as a whole, rather than particular communities or interests.

 The boards are responsible for ensuring that their health authority complies with relevant legislation, regulations, provincial policies, and Ministerial directives.
 Boards have a strategic role in setting direction for the health authority and a fiduciary role in policy formulation, decision-making, and oversight.

 The Winnipeg Regional Health Authority has 15 board members, while the rest of the health authorities—which are in the rural and northern regions of Manitoba—have 12 each.
 Board members were last appointed on 29 March 2020, by Health, Seniors and Active Living Minister Cameron Friesen.

 Regions

 While there were initially eleven Health Authorities, the Government of Manitoba merged these RHAs in 2012 to create the five larger RHAs that exist today.